magicsandbox-ai/magicsandbox/packages/js/docs/docs.md

 Whether you want your endpoint to receive updates when users publish or update Apps or Functions.
 See [Subscribing to Updates](#subscribing-to-updates) for details.

-## Calling other Magic Functions
+## Calling other Functions

-From your endpoint, you can call other Magic Functions by making a POST request to `magicsandbox.ai/request-function`.
+From your endpoint, you can call other Functions by making a POST request to `magicsandbox.ai/request-function`.
 Your request should include the following:

 - Headers:
   - `Content-Type: application/json`